Random Facts for Visitors to Saint Kitts in the Caribbean

 "You’ll also hear “good morning” or “good afternoon" by people boarding the bus, entering an office, joining the queue at the bank or at the grocery checkout counter.

 Practice the greeting when you visit.
 It will make it easy to strike up a conversation and ask questions or simply get an opportunity to enjoy the dialect.
-If you don’t want to be bothered, there will be no penalty but why not exchange a greeting that will make you smile whenever you remember it?
+If you don’t want to be bothered, there will be no penalty but why not exchange a greeting that will make you smile?

 Thank God for ATMs!
 They offer twenty-four hour service on the island.
 However if you must carry out your transaction in the lobby, know that regular banking hours are: